 If the messages you'd no longer like to receive show items or messages from one particular seller or group of regular sellers, the source of the emails is likely your subscription to those sellers' mailing lists.
 This usually happens because you've purchased something from them in the past and opted to receive emails from them.

-To access your saved sellers list where you can unsubscribe, sign into eBay by visiting eBay.com and clicking the " sign in" link near the top-center of the page.
-From your "My eBay" page, click on the " Account" tab on the top of the page.
+To access your saved sellers list where you can unsubscribe, sign into eBay by visiting eBay.com and clicking the sign-in link near the top-left of the page.
+From your "My eBay" page, click on the Account tab on the top of the page.

 Once you view your Account tab, look on the left side of the screen for the menu bar.
-Click on the link for "Communication Preferences."
+Click on the link for Communication Preferences.

 You should now see a long list of various options.
 Scroll down the page until you reach the section called Saved Sellers.